Quickstart Onboarding video:

 You can delete a project from the Projects screen by clicking on the three dots on the right side of the project card.
 Deleting a project won’t delete either your image files or any ratings you applied.

-If you want to clear an image rating, press (0) or apply the same rating again.
+If you want to totally clear an image rating, press (0) or right-click to clear just the star or color rating.

-If you want to auto-advance after adding, changing or clearing a rating, click 'Rate' in the main menu, then 'Toggle Auto Advance'
+If you want to auto-advance after adding, changing or clearing a rating head to preferences.

 You can filter the images currently in view by clicking the rating icons in the toolbar.